eshasajjanhar/eshasajjanhar.github.io/docs/research.md

 <p align="middle">
   A sample 4 Lorentzian fit to a QPO using <tt>xspec</tt>.
 </p>
 For my undergraduate thesis, I am studying quasi-periodic oscillations in GX 339-4 which is a binary system with an evolved star accreting matter onto a stellar mass black hole (known as a low mass X-ray binary or LMXB).
 This involves creating a power spectrum from the X-ray lightcurve of the source and identifying broad peaks which represent oscillations with time-varying frequency or amplitude.
 Such oscillations are called 'quasi-periodic' (truly periodic oscillations would give a sharp peak in the power spectrum).
 QPOs in the power spectrum can be modelled using lorentzians (as shown in the figure above).
-Properties of QPOs, such as the fractional rms amplitude, change as a function of energy.
-Evaluating these changes allow us to
+Properties of QPOs, such as the fractional rms amplitude, change as a function of energy, likely due to a comptonising medium ('corona') surrounding the black hole.
+The final aim of my thesis is to characterise the geometry of the corona for GX 339-4.

 _Advisor: Prof. Dipankar Bhattacharya_

 # Multi-Scale Radio Study of NGC 3516